 Kansas City

-"The 'Melting Pot' of BBQ, where every meat is welcome and the sauce is thick, sweet, and legendary."
+"The 'Melting Pot' of BBQ, where every meat is welcome and the sauce is thick, sweet, and molasses-heavy."

 The Staple